CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 This makes it so that every client will only have a single socket instance, and that every page will have access to the same socket instance.
 Although the sockets are identified by the unique ID provided by firebase, having multiple sockets for a single client will likely create many bugs and inconsistencies in the matching of peers on the server socket.

+#### Why we use the singleton pattern:

+- Each client instance should only need one client socket
+- The same socket instance needs to be accessible by multiple pages (e.g. match selection and match room page)

 ## Observer